 A Certified Medication Aide is a CNA who has had additional training and is authorized to administer non-injectable medications.
 CMAs prepare and administer routine medications to patients; stock and maintain a sufficient drug inventory to ensure adequate supplies; and document the administration and effectiveness of medications, taking note of any adverse side effects.
 In Oregon, Certified Medication Aides must complete an OSBN-approved medication aide training program, pass a competency examination approved by the OSBN, and receive CMA certification before administering medications.

-MA Training Program Prerequisites
+MA Training Program Prerequisites & Eligibility Documentation

 - MA students must be at least 18 years of age.